FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Chapter 1 One-Dimensional Boundary Value Problem.md

 ## 2. Weak or Variational Form of the Problem
 To define the weak, variational, counterpart of $(S)$, we need to characterize **two classes of functions**.
 1. The trail solutions (candidate solutions):
-In the solution of this problem, we require the solution to satisfy the boundary condition $u(1) = q$ , while <u>the other boundary condition will not be required in the definition</u>.
+In the solution of this problem, we require the solution to <u>satisfy the boundary condition</u> $u(1) = q$ , while <u>the other boundary condition will not be required in the definition</u>.
 Furthermore, for the solution make sense, we should require that the <u>derivates of the trail solutions be squared-integrable</u>, which is, for a trial solution $u$, we have :
 $$\boxed{\int_{0}^{1} (u_{,x})^2 dx < \infty \tag{1.3.1}}$$
 `````ad-note
 title: H1 function